sushantjadhav416/BankMangmentSystem/README.md

 1. User Authentication and Authorization:
  - Secure login using Swing components.
- - Role-based access control with privileges assigned to Admin, Manager, and Teller.
 2. Customer Management:
  - Capture and store customer information through AWT forms.
  - Account creation and management functionalities for different account types.